Extinct cats are species that once existed, but no longer have any living members. Both wild and domestic cat species have become extinct in the past.

-This cat was a small, mostly hairless cat that originated in Mexico, although it was also owned by people in New Mexico in the US.
+This extinct cat breed was a small, mostly hairless cat that originated in Mexico.
+Although people from New Mexico in the US also owned these cats.

-It is said to descend from a hairless cat in South America, but also to have physical markings characteristic of a striped tabby.
+This breed is said to descend from a hairless cat in South America.
+But also to have physical markings characteristic of a striped tabby.

-The Oregon Rex cat was named for the state of Oregon in which the breed was first found in the 1950s.
+The Oregon Rex cat was named for the state of Oregon.
+This extinct cat breed was first found in Oregon in the 1950s.

-Some of the causes of the extinction of the breeds we have looked at above are still happening and affecting different species of cat even as you read this article, such as the constant effects of climate change on delicate ecosystems and the destruction of habitats by human industrial expansion.
+Two of the main culprits are the constant effects of climate change on delicate ecosystems, and the destruction of natural habitats by human industrial expansion.

-This leads to the fact that many other cat breeds are in danger of becoming extinct, and many are categorised as endangered and critically endangered at the moment.
+So, many other cat breeds are in danger of becoming extinct.
+These are categorised as endangered and critically endangered at the moment.

-Due to climate change, there are fears that the Iberian lynx will become extinct in as little as 50 years.
+Due to climate change, people fear that the Iberian lynx will become extinct in as little as 50 years.

 West African Lion

-The majority of these big cats now exist within a conservation complex in Benin, suggesting that if their population continues to deplete, they will soon become extinct in the wild.
+The majority of these big cats now exist within a conservation complex in Benin.
+So, if their population continues to deplete, they may soon become extinct in the wild.

-The Amur Leopard that inhabits eastern Russia and north-east China is also critically endangered.
+The Amur Leopard inhabits eastern Russia and north-east China.
+It is another critically endangered breed.

-However, conservation work for the Amur Leopard is seemingly prompting a rise in their population, suggesting a less gloomy picture than we see for some other big cats.
+But, conservation work for the Amur Leopard is seemingly prompting a rise in their population.
+So, there may be a less gloomy picture than we see for other big cats.

-In addition to this, hunters of this big cat in Russia can be jailed for over two years, showing attempts to combat the loss of another beautiful big cat.
+In fact, people who hunt this cat in Russia can be jailed for over two years.
+So, there are attempts to combat the loss of this near extinct wild cat.

-Another species of leopard that suffers from a declining population is the snow leopard, which is currently categorised as endangered.
+Another species of leopard that suffers from a declining population is the snow leopard.
+This is currently categorised as endangered.

 These cats suffer from the same issues as the Amur Leopard: habitat destruction, climate change and conflict with humans.

-It is often hard to pin a specific number on these big cats as they are so well camouflaged in their natural habitat.
-However, a decline in their numbers has been observed.
+It is often hard to pin a specific number on the Snow Leopard as they are so well camouflaged in their natural habitat.
+But, conservationists have observed a decline in their numbers.

 It is important to preserve these big cats.
 As with many other predators we have looked at in this article, they are vital in sustaining a balanced environment.

 Without snow leopards hunting the sheep and goats that they eat, there could be too many herbivores.
 With more sheep and goats needing to be fed, there would potentially be less food on the snowy mountains for other animals.
-This would cause more species to suffer.
+So, there is a domino effect when we lose big cats.

 Overall, it is clear that many different types of cats have fallen into the extinct category.
 And it appears we are at risk of losing even more.

 However, things don’t look totally bleak.
-As conservation efforts are being made globally in an attempt to prevent more big cats from dying out.
+Many governments are enforcing conservation efforts in an attempt to prevent more big cats from dying out.